-And of course any email you send needs to be opened first, so entitling it with a boring subject line won’t do any good.
+And of course any email you send needs to be opened first, so using a boring subject line won’t do any good.
 Besides, you should avoid spammy words and caps lock; instead, insert an emoji or try Unicode to stand out in the users’ inboxes.

 Automate your campaign

-This is a crucial step of your real estate marketing strategy as it can help you arrange a series of emails that will be automatically sent in response to users’ actions.
+This is a crucial step in your real estate marketing strategy as it can help you arrange a series of emails that will automatically be sent in response to users’ actions.

 Try SendPulse Automation 360 to employ the following trigger scenarios:

 - follow-up series after property viewing to push a prospect forward in their real estate journey;

 - re-engagement series to get inactive subscribers back on track;